john9francis/datastructures/README.md

 ### Problem to solve

 Write a function that takes in a list of strings, and use a set to check which words are in both lists.
 Return a list of only the words that are found in both lists.
+Also display how many words are in common with the two lists.

 [example solution](#example-solutions)